Menduh Zavalani: Legacy

 Memorial in the Pogradec city centre, dedicated to the Albanian patriots: Menduh Zavalani, Telemak Gërmenji, Zalo Prodani, Gani Butka.

 In 1909, together with his older brother Lytfi, Menduh Zavalani translated from French into Albanian the drama Wilhelm Tell of Friedrich Schiller, that was successfully performed by the girls of the Albanian school of Korça.

 In honour of Menduh Zavalani, one street in Tirana and another in Pogradec bear his name.

 He stood for a brotherhood amidst Christians and Muslims, giving his own contribution for overcoming religious divisions.

-A memorial bas-relief sculpture is erected in front of the Municipality of Pogradec, in memory of four martyr patriots that gave their life for an independent Albania, among whom is Menduh Zavalani.
+A memorial bas-relief sculpture is erected in front of the Municipality of Pogradec, in memory of four martyr patriots that died for an independent Albania, among whom is Menduh Zavalani.

 The Albanian people dedicated a dimeter verse to Menduh Zavalani and the two other martyr patriots Themistokli Gërmenji and Spiro Bellkameni who were all assassinated.
 A simple metaphor implies their life and activism was crucial for Albania's freedom.